mike-ds30/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-These are various machine learning projects I have created which showcases my problem solving and programming skills.
+These are various machine learning projects I have created showcasing my skills in using Python and its various libraries available for faster computations.
+These projects center around predicting data based on preexisting data, in order to predict trends and classify various types of data.
+These projects also showcase my problem solving and researching skills, which I use to create the various algorithms used in order to predict various types of data.